 - wp_terms: WordPress has a powerful taxonomy system that allows you to organize your content.
 Individual taxonomy items are called terms, and they are stored in this table.

-- wp_term_relationships: This table manages relationship of WordPress post types with terms in wp_terms table.
+- wp_term_relationships: This table manages the relationship of WordPress post types with terms in the wp_terms table.

-- wp_term_taxonomy: This table defines taxonomies for terms defined in wp_terms table.
+- wp_term_taxonomy: This table defines taxonomies for terms defined in the wp_terms table.

 - wp_usermeta: Contains meta information about registered users on your website.